songweizhi/Tax4Fun2_short_tutorial/README.md

 ---

 + [Tax4Fun2](https://doi.org/10.1186/s40793-020-00358-7) was developed by Dr Bernd Wemheuer (the corresponding author).
 This is only a short tutorial on how Tax4Fun2 can be installed and executed.
 + I am a former colleague of the Tax4Fun2 developers, this tutorial was prepared with the hope that it would be helpful.
-+ Suggestions on this tutorial can be posted on the [issue page](https://github.com/songweizhi/Tax4Fun2_short_tutorial/issues)
+Suggestions on this tutorial can be posted on the [issue page](https://github.com/songweizhi/Tax4Fun2_short_tutorial/issues)

 Installation
 ---

+### In Rstudio

-1. Go to RStudio > Tools > install packages
-1. from "Install from" select "Package Archive File"
-1. choose Tax4Fun2_1.1.5.tar.gz, then click "Install"
++ open RStudio > Tools > install packages > from "Install from" select "Package Archive File" > choose "Tax4Fun2_1.1.5.tar.gz" > click "Install"

+### In Terminal

+    R
+    install.packages(pkgs = "Tax4Fun2_1.1.5.tar.gz", repos = NULL, source = TRUE)

+### Database file

-1. You'll need to have Tax4Fun2's default database (Tax4Fun2_ReferenceData_v2.tar.gz) to perform functional prediction.
-Before it can be used, you'll need to decompress it.
++ You'll need to have Tax4Fun2's default database (Tax4Fun2_ReferenceData_v2.tar.gz) to perform functional prediction.
++ Before it can be used, you'll need to decompress it: `tar xzvf Tax4Fun2_ReferenceData_v2.tar.gz`

 Making functional predictions using the default database